x3ro/automate/README.md

   * `run "some shell command"` - Invokes a shell command, returning its result (including everything written to stderr!
 If you don't want to capture stderr, pass "false" as `run's` second parameter)

+One can also create "deferred" chain links.
+These are executed as soon as all regular commands have been executed, but also if any of them fails:

+    go "Create temporary file" do
+      demand :tmpfile

+      defer "Delete temporary file" do
+        run "rm #{_tmpfile}"
+      end

+      run "touch #{_tmpfile}"
+    end

+## Caveats

+* `defer` blocks MUST be defined before any command that might fail.
+This is a result of the current implementation of `automate`, and might be improved in a future version.
+Until then, the way is to put any `defer` block right at the start of a command, after any `demand` invocations.